Jefferson Middle School

 The percentage of students achieving proficiency in math is 47% (which is higher than the California state average of 40%) for the 2018-19 school year.
 The percentage of students achieving proficiency in reading/language arts is 60% (which is higher than the California state average of 51%) for the 2018-19 school year.

-Minority enrollment is 96% of the student body (majority Asian), which is higher than the California state average of 77% (majority Hispanic and Asian).
+Minority enrollment is 97% of the student body (majority Asian), which is higher than the California state average of 78% (majority Hispanic).

-Jefferson Middle School's student population of 1,181 students has stayed relatively flat over five school years.
+Jefferson Middle School's student population of 1,071 students has declined by 11% over five school years.

 Total Classroom Teachers